 - 1.78.
 Regarding no qualitative requirements option, if qualitative requirements would not be set on the separated premiums and benefits, this would give rise to potential for inconsistency in the way an eventual unbundling is applied and the targets of these Guidelines would not be fulfilled. - 1.79.
-Because in theory all savings products could be unbundled in the way that the discernible effect is visible in one set of obligations, regarding separation of discernible effects option draft Implementing Measures article [13 TP2 (5)] would become null and the option is not reasonable.
+Because in theory all savings products could be unbundled in the way that the discernible effect is visible in only one set of obligations, regarding separation of discernible effects option Article 18 (5) of the Implementing Measures would become null and the option is not reasonable. - 1.80.
+Regarding evaluation criteria option, it was noted that by given fixed criteria how to evaluate the possibility to unbundle a contract might restrict the cases where there would be no requirement to unbundle.